 About me

 I am a fifth-year computer science Ph.D. candidate in Khoury College at Northeastern University, in affiliation with the Network Science Institute, advised by Professor Tina Eliassi-Rad.
 My research interests lie at the intersection of graph machine learning, algorithmic fairness, and the societal impact of AI.
-My research is supported by the NSF GRFP.
+I am supported by the NSF GRFP.

 The goal of my research is to improve the trustworthiness of machine learning applied to complex systems.
 My past work and current interests focus on: